The Knowing Garden FAQs

 Q: What forms of communication are there between the Teachers and the parents?

-A: Teachers have weekly office hours and are they are willing to make additional time for meetings with you.
-There are three 45-minute triangle (student, parent, teacher) conferences throughout the year.
+A: There are three 45-minute triangle (student, parent, teacher) conferences throughout the year.
 We use the Brightwheel app to share news, report incidents, and keep in touch with you.
 We use email to share information and we send regular newsletters/updates to keep you informed and educated.
+You also have access to a digital portfolio to support student evolution.

 Q: When it is time, will my child be able to transfer to a typical environment?